zhihanyang2022/off-policy-continuous-control/README.md

 Paper summary: We implement and benchmark recurrent versions of DDPG, TD3 and SAC that uses full history.

-This repo is the official codebase of our paper.

 This repo offers:

-- DDPG, TD3 and SAC (clean implementation and benchmarked against stable-baselines3)
+- DDPG, TD3 and SAC (clean PyTorch implementation and benchmarked against stable-baselines3)
 - Recurrent versions of DDPG, TD3 and SAC that use full history: RDPG, RTD3 and RSAC
 - Very easy to understand and use; see our exhaustive documentation: [link](https://drive.google.com/drive/folders/1iUy5BslSN4zia7VqxqyRnSda4lJO0thV?usp=sharing)